Suspect is detained after an explosion at a California courthouse injures five people

 SANTA MARIA, Calif.
-(AP) — A man set off an explosive device at a California courthouse on Wednesday, injuring five people and leading to the evacuation and closing of the court complex and other city buildings, officials said.
+(AP) — A man set off an explosive device in the lobby of a California courthouse on Wednesday, injuring five people and prompting the shutdown of the court complex and other city buildings, officials said.

 A suspect was detained following the explosion that was reported shortly after 8:45 a.m. at the Santa Maria Courthouse in Santa Maria, sheriff’s officials said.
 The small city of about 110,000 people is in Santa Barbara County, in California's central coast region.